nadeemjamadar/Object_Recog_in_Images/README.md

 # Object Recognition in Images
 -Final Year GTU Project

-A flask based web-app that labels the objects it can identify from either of these:
+A flask based web-app which labels the objects that it can identify from either of these:

 --> Camera Video stream